Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Results

-Fig. 3(D) presents the experimental in-plane Fermi surface in amorphous Bi$_2$Se$_3$.
-The annular Fermi surface is consistent with crystalline Bi$_2$Se$_3$ where the conical dispersion associated with the topological surface states produces a ring at the Fermi surface.
-To confirm these states are localized to the surface, in Fig. 3(E) we show the photon energy plotted versus emission angle $\phi$.
-Due to conservation of energy, photon energy ($h\nu$) and $k^2$ of the photoemitted electron are proportional, and related by $\hbar^2k^2/2m = h\nu - \Phi - E_b$ where $\Phi$ is the work function of the material and $E_b$ is the binding energy.
-In the plane $(k^2,\phi)$ the states are near vertical features (red lines in Fig. 3(E)), which cannot be attributed to spherically symmetric bulk states that are independent of $\phi$, revealing their 2D character.
-These observations motivate us to interpret these states as two-dimensional topological surface states.
+Fig. 3(d) presents the experimental in-plane Fermi surface in amorphous Bi$_2$Se$_3$.
+The annular Fermi surface is consistent with crystalline Bi$_2$Se$_3$, where the dispersion associated surface state in Fig. 3(c) produces a ring at the Fermi surface.
+The dot product of the $p$-orbital axis and the experimental coordinates is well defined and should lead to a similar scenario as seen in the crystalline case in which $p$-polarized light couples asymmetrical across $k=0$, leading to the observed orbital effect in the Fermi surface.
+To confirm that these states are localized to the surface, in Fig. 3(e) we show the photon energy plotted versus emission angle $\phi$.
+Due to conservation of energy, photon energy ($h\nu$) and $k^2$ of the photoemitted electron are nearly-proportional for large $h\nu$, and related by $\hbar^2k^2/2m = h\nu - W - E_b$ where $W$ is the work function of the material and $E_b$ is the binding energy.
+In the plane $(k^2,\phi)$ the states are nearly independent of photon energy (red lines in Fig. 3(e)).
+For a 3D amorphous system (or even a 3D polycrystalline system), bulk states must be spherically symmetric and independent of $\phi$ due to the absence of an average preferred direction.
+Therefore the strong $\phi$-dependence and $h\nu$-independence suggests the electrons are not from the bulk and instead originate from surface states.
+These observations motivate us to interpret these states as two-dimensional surface states.
 It is important to note that there exist significant density of states at the Fermi energy associated with the 2D surface states, confirming a two-dimensional transport channel as determined by our magnetoresistance measurements.

-If the structure in Fig. 3 is truly a topological surface state, then the contributing states will be spin-polarized as seen in our calculations Fig. 3(A).
-Fig. 4 shows spin-resolved angle-resolved photoemission spectroscopy (S-ARPES) taken with \SI{11}{eV} photons.
-Fig. 4(A) illustrates the experimental geometry where the measured spin polarization is P$_{y}$ in which $y$ points along the axis of rotation used in the experiment, parallel to the sample surface.